RochdiGZ/OC_Project_07_Repository/README.md

 Project 07: Solve problems using algorithms in Python

-The steps to follow to run the main program :
+The steps to follow for running the main program :

     I. Preparation of the project environment
         1. Download and install Python version 3.10